On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process: Finite sample properties

 In Figure \ref{fig:CUStDu} we depict rejection probabilities of the tests \eqref{testvfklok} and \eqref{testvfklokex} for different values of $\dfi_0 \in [0.1,50]$.
 In the underlying model \eqref{SimMod} we use $\eta(y)$ defined in \eqref{etaabch} with $\gseqi_0 = 0.5$ and $\psi = 3$.
-We observe that test \eqref{testvfklok} has slightly more power than test \eqref{testvfklokex} and the power of both tests is increasing for small values of $\dfi_0$.
+We observe that the test \eqref{testvfklok} has slightly more power than the test \eqref{testvfklokex} and the power of both tests is increasing for small values of $\dfi_0$.
 The latter can be explained by the fact that less increments of the underlying It\=o semimartingale which take values in the interval $(v_n,\dfi_0]$ are used to calculate the test statistics.
 The effect is even more significant when a Brownian component is present (right panel).
 In this case it is more difficult to detect a change, because of the superposition of small increments with an i.i.d.\ sequence of random variables following a normal distribution with variance $\Delta_n$ (see also Figure 3 in \cite{BueHofVetDet15}).
-Furthermore, one can show (see, for instance, Lemma 6.3 in \cite{HofVetDet17}) that in the case of a pure jump It\=o semimartingales the probability of the event that $m$ increments exceed the value $\dfi_0$ is bounded by $K \dfi_0^{\scriptscriptstyle -m/2}$.
+Furthermore, one can show (see, for instance, Lemma 6.3 in \cite{HofVetDet17}) that in the case of a pure jump It\=o semimartingale the probability of the event that $m$ increments exceed the value $\dfi_0$ is bounded by $K \dfi_0^{\scriptscriptstyle -m/2}$.
 As a consequence, for large $\dfi_0$ the power of both tests reaches a saturation, because only a negligible proportion of increments exceed $\dfi_0$.

-\textbf{Finite-sample performance of the argmax-estimator \eqref{argmaxsup}} In Figure \ref{fig:argmbeDu} we display mean absolute deviations of estimator \eqref{argmaxsup} for different values $\psi \in [1,5]$ in \eqref{etaabch}, where the true change point is located at $\gseqi_0 = 0.5$.
-The results correspond to Figure \ref{fig:CUSbeDu} in the sense that large values of $\psi$ yield a better performance of the statistical procedure.
-Because of better approximations the mean absolute deviation is also decreasing in the effective sample size $k_n = n \Delta_n$.
-Additionally, we also observe in the estimation results that due to the truncation approach the mean absolute deviation is nearly unaffected by the presence of a Brownian component.
+We conclude this section with a brief investigation of the argmax-estimator \eqref{argmaxsup}.
+In the upper part of Figure \ref{fig:argmbeDu} we display mean absolute deviations of the estimator \eqref{argmaxsup} for different values $\psi \in [1,5]$ in \eqref{etaabch} ($\gseqi_0 = 0.5$ fixed), and in the lower part we consider different locations of the change point $\gseqi_0 \in (0,1)$ ($\psi =3$ fixed).
+The results in the upper part correspond to Figure \ref{fig:CUSbeDu} in the sense that large values of $\psi$ yield a better performance of the statistical procedure.
+Additionally, we also observe that due to the truncation approach the mean absolute deviation is nearly unaffected by the presence of a Brownian component.
+Similar to the middle part of Figure \ref{fig:CUSbeDu} the results in the lower part suggest that a change point can be detected best if it is located at $\gseqi_0 \approx 0.5$.
+Note also that the estimation error is decreasing with the effective sample size $k_n$.